Log in with RealMe

 Vehicle maintenance and servicing

-Agencies should ensure the vehicle is serviced at the supplier’s service centre (eg dealership) in accordance with the vehicle’s service schedule.
-Service intervals are listed in the vehicles catalogue.
+Agencies should ensure the vehicle is serviced at the supplier’s service centre (for example, a dealership) to match with the vehicle’s service schedule.
+Service intervals are listed in the vehicle catalogue.

 Warranties